To homepage

 verified

-• Specialises in targeted therapies that use precision medicine to attack cancer cells directly
+• Specialises in Lu-177 radionuclide therapy – a targeted treatment that delivers radiation directly to cancer cells

 Share this content